 Address: 13200 Arles, France

-For historians, This spectacular 14th Century site is Claimed to be the biggest Gothic palace in Europe.
-Other than this, some horror stories are also famous about this palace among locals.
+For historians, This spectacular 14th-century site is Claimed to be the biggest Gothic palace in Europe.
+Other than this, some horror stories are also famous about this palace’s locals.
 I am sure you will get goosebumps after visiting once.

 Address: 84000 Avignon, France